-Pharmacokinetics-The dynamic behavior of a material in the body, used to predict the fate (disposition) of an exogenous substance in an organism.
-Utilizing computational techniques, it provides the means of studying the absorption, distribution, metabolism, and excretion of chemicals by the body.
+Pharmacokinetics-The science of quantitatively predicting the fate (disposition) of an exogenous substance in an organism.
+Utilizing computational techniques, it provides the means of studying the absorption, distribution, metabolism and excretion of chemicals by the body.

 Pharmacokinetic Model-A set of equations that can be used to describe the time course of a parent chemical or metabolite in an animal system.
 There are two types of pharmacokinetic models: data-based and physiologically-based.
-A data-based model divides the animal system into a series of compartments, which, in general, do not represent real, identifiable anatomic regions of the body, whereas the physiologically-based model compartments represent real anatomic regions of the body.
+A data-based model divides the animal system into a series of compartments which, in general, do not represent real, identifiable anatomic regions of the body whereby the physiologically-based model compartments represent real anatomic regions of the body.

-Physiologically Based Pharmacodynamic (PBPD) Model-A type of physiologically based dose-response model that quantitatively describes the relationship between target tissue dose and toxic end points.
+Physiologically Based Pharmacodynamic (PBPD) Model-A type of physiologically-based doseresponse model which quantitatively describes the relationship between target tissue dose and toxic end points.
 These models advance the importance of physiologically based models in that they clearly describe the biological effect (response) produced by the system following exposure to an exogenous substance.

 Physiologically Based Pharmacokinetic (PBPK) Model-Comprised of a series of compartments representing organs or tissue groups with realistic weights and blood flows.
-These models require a variety of physiological information: tissue volumes, blood flow rates to tissues, cardiac output, alveolar ventilation rates, and possibly membrane permeabilities.
-The models also utilize biochemical information, such as air/blood partition coefficients, and metabolic parameters.
+These models require a variety of physiological information: tissue volumes, blood flow rates to tissues, cardiac output, alveolar ventilation rates and, possibly membrane permeabilities.
+The models also utilize biochemical information such as air/blood partition coefficients, and metabolic parameters.
 PBPK models are also called biologically based tissue dosimetry models.